Techie + Gamers

 He thought maybe he could turn his old dumbbells into kettlebells, and the first sketch of the Kettle Gryp was born.
 The business executive sent his drawing to Andy, who believed the concept could work.

-They manufactured the product and made it so that it could hold up to 55-pound dumbbells.
-The ingenious invention was first sold in 2016, and after about four years, the startup made $3.6 million in lifetime sales.
+They manufactured the product and made sure it could hold up to 55-pound dumbbells.
+The ingenious invention was first sold in 2016, and after four years, the startup made $3.6 million in lifetime sales.

 Shark Tank Appearance